equalitie/deflect/README.md

-The dashboards make an extremely valuable component since they allow Deflect users to control their protection configuration and they let system administrators perform most configuration changes without the risks associated to a `root` terminal on the controller.
+The dashboards make an extremely valuable component since they allow Deflect users to control their protection configuration and they let system administrators perform most configuration changes without the risks associated to a `root` shell on the controller.

+Concretely, changes made through the web dashboards will be pulled by the controller and then pushed as changes onto the relevant parts: ATS configuration files for caching-related changes, DNS zone files for DNS changes, etc.

 Without dashboard, all configuration modifications must be done by editing Ansible configuration files on the controller server, and is thus reserved to